-Name Meaning

-event (event) event info from tkinter.
-Contains the x and y coordinates of a mouse

-move

-Moves th indicated move(x_dir Paramete e entire drawing area (the canvas) by some delta from the current position.
-Units are in your coordinate system indicated number of ticks in your coordinate system rection, y_direction)
+Meaning (event) event info from tkinter.
+Contains the x and y coordinates of a mouse e entire drawing area (the canvas) by some delta from the current position.
+Units are in your coordinate system indicated number of ticks in your coordinate system ection, y_direction) r Descriptions: e Meaning ion Union[int, float] how far to move in the "X" direction in your coordinates ion Union[int, float] how far to move in the "Y" direction in your coordinates i move_figure(figure, x_direction, y_direction)

-raianiete

-Nam e Meaning

-x_direct ion Union[int, float] how far to move in the "X" direction in your coordinates

-y_direct ion Union[int, float] how far to move in the "Y" direction in your coordinates

-move_1 igure

-move_figure(figure, x_direction, y_direction)